[EXPAND There is a growing number of workfare schemes ]

 - Mandatory Work Activity (MWA) – The scheme mandates four weeks’ unpaid work for up to 30 hours a week.
 Although the government claims it is “community work”, its definition of this includes working “for the profit of the host organisation.”.
 Claimants can face losing benefits for 3 months the first time they do not take part, and this can go up to 3 years for the third time.
 Claimant’s can, and are, referred to MWA at any point in their claim.

 - The Work Programme – This is essentially a for profit Job Centre you are forced to attend normally after 9-12 months on JSA where you can be forced to carry out workfare at the whim of the private provider.
 Figures are not available for the number of mandatory work placements under this programme, but Ingeus (owned by city financiers Deloitte) force people to do six month long workfare placements.
-The Work Programme, is expected to cost the taxpayer £5 billion pounds.
+The Work Programme, is expected to cost the taxpayer at least £5 billion pounds.

 - Steps to Work – The equivalent of the Work Programme in Northern Ireland.

 - Community Work Placements (Help to Work) – From April 2014 people who return to the Job Centre after the Work Programme are faced with the Help to Work scheme.
 Current plans are that there are 3 parts of which people have to take part in 1: daily sign ons at the Job Centre, ‘intensive training’, or 6 month long workfare placements.

 - Day One Support for Young People Trailblazer (London only) – started in Autumn 2012, this scheme forces young people (18-24) without 6 months official work experience (attained in at most 2 jobs) to work without pay for 13 weeks on the first day of signing on.
 Not taking part can result in benefit sanctions of up to 3 months.